 Target 1.C of MDG 1 aims to ‘halve, between 1990 and 2015, the proportion of people who suffer from hunger’.
 According to the MDG Report for 2011, the proportion of people in the developing world who went hungry in 2005-2007 remained stable at 16 per cent, despite significant reductions in extreme poverty.
 The MDGs are interlinked; progress in one goal supports progress in others.
 Supporting sustainable agriculture and rural development helps increase food production and reduces poverty and hunger.
 Food and nutritional security are the foundations of a decent life, a sound education and the achievement of the Millennium Development Goals.

 The World Food Summit of 1996 defined food security as existing when all people , at all times, have physical, social and economic access to sufficient, safe and nutritious food to meet dietary needs for a productive and healthy life.

 In order to achieve a global food and nutritional security, commitments and investments are needed

 World Water Day 2012 – Water and Food Security: The world is thirsty because we are hungry

 World Water Day (WWD) is held annually on 22 March.
-In 2012 WWD is intended to focus international attention on the theme of ‘Water and Food Security’.
-The objective is to raise awareness on the relationship between water and food production and promote more sustainable food production and consumption patterns.
-It seeks both to alert the world of the adverse global situation in water and food security, and to encourage decision-makers to seize opportunities to address global challenges.
-Through showcasing success, it seeks to encourage decision-makers to initiate and sustain reforms and forward-looking approaches.
-FAO assumes responsibility for World Water Day coordination.
+In 2012 WWD intended to focus international attention on the theme of ‘Water and Food Security’.
+The objective was to raise awareness on the relationship between water and food production and promote more sustainable food production and consumption patterns.
+It sought both to alert the world of the adverse global situation in water and food security, and to encourage decision-makers to seize opportunities to address global challenges.
+Through showcasing success, it aimed at encouraging decision-makers to initiate and sustain reforms and forward-looking approaches.
+FAO assumed responsibility for World Water Day 2012 coordination.